multiparty/jiff/tutorials/3-preprocessing.md

 For this example, let's imagine we have a large database of user preferences and we want to cluster users based on these, but without revealing any individuals' preferences.
 Additionally, users may change their preferences and we want to recompute the clusters every day.
 This type of constraint solving is likely to involve many comparisons and multiplications.

-Let's say some of the servers are always online, but others only come online to submit the updated user preferences and execute the constraint-solver.
+Some of the servers might always be online, but others only come online to submit the updated user preferences and execute the constraint-solver.
 In this case we can have the group of servers that is always online perform all the necessary pre-processing before the other servers come online every day and then share the values as soon as they connect.
 ```javascript
 // define what operations we need to preprocess for, and how many of each
 var operations = {'smult': 100, 'slt': 100};